hashicorp/terraform-provider-google/website/docs/r/google_project_services.html.markdown

 * `services` - (Required) The list of services that are enabled.
 Supports update.

+* `disable_on_destroy` - (Optional) Whether or not to disable APIs on project when destroyed.
+Defaults to true. **Note**: When `disable_on_destroy` is true and the project is changed, Terraform will force disable API services managed by Terraform for the previous project.

 ## Import

 Project services can be imported using the `project_id`, e.g.